doverunner/multi-drm-react-native-sdk/README.md

 <details>
 <summary>iOS</summary>

-`pallycon-react-native-sdk` uses cocoapods to install `PallyCon Multi-DRM iOS SDK`.
+`pallycon-react-native-sdk` uses cocoapods to install `DoveRunner Multi-DRM iOS SDK`.

 > For information on how to install and use cocoapods, please refer to the [cocoapods official website](https://cocoapods.org/).